Alfie Templeman: Personal life

-In 2019, he was hospitalised and then diagnosed with childhood interstitial lung disease.
+In 2019, Templeman was hospitalized and then diagnosed with childhood interstitial lung disease.
 In 2021, he opened up about his experiences with depression and anxiety.

-In July 2020, Templeman signed an open letter, to the UK Equalities minister Liz Truss, calling for a ban on all forms of LGBT+ conversion therapy.
+In July 2020, he co-signed an open letter to UK Minister for Women and Equalities Liz Truss, calling for a ban on all forms of LGBT+ conversion therapy.

+In May 2024, Templeman was one of the over 100 acts who decided to boycott that year's edition of The Great Escape Festival in Brighton and Hove, in protest against the event's sponsor Barclays and its investments in companies supplying arms that were reportedly used by Israeli military forces in their invasion of the Gaza Strip.